neuecc/ZeroFormatter/README.md

 > Note: zfc.exe is currently only run on Windows.
 It is .NET Core's [Roslyn](https://github.com/dotnet/roslyn) workspace API limitation but I want to implements to all platforms...

-Generated formatters must needs register on Startup.
+Generated formatters must need to register on Startup.
 By default, zfc generate automatic register code on `RuntimeInitializeOnLoad` timing.

 ZeroFormatter can not serialize Unity native types by default but you can make custom formatter by define pseudo type.
 For example create `Vector2` to ZeroFormatter target.